rhofkens/podcast-generator/documentation/techstack.md

 ### 1.3.
 Frontend

-We use React with JSX and Tailwind CSS, shadcn/ui and Vite.
+We use React with TSX and Tailwind CSS, shadcn/ui and Vite.

 ### 1.4.
 User management and authentication